 On a rainy day a couple of years ago I happened to remember from my youth how much fun I had building tents out of blankets inside our house.
 So I introduce the concept to our kids who were bored out of their mind.
 They looked at me like “What?
 Build a tent indoors?”

-Once they understood the concept and started to build they really got into it.
+Once they understood the concept, they really got into it.
 There is something about this activity that makes them feel like they are on an adventure.
 It also teaches them creativity and planning.
 If you have multiple kids it will force them to work together.

 And the best part of all is that when they get to sleep in it overnight.
 That is until someone rolls over and it comes crashing down at 3 AM.